-Dale Gibbons Age 56 Executive Officer since 2003 Mr. Gibbons has been the Chief Financial Officer and Executive Vice President of the Company and Western Alliance Bank since May 2003 and December 2013, respectively.
+Mr. Gibbons has been Vice Chairman and Chief Financial Officer of the Company and Western Alliance Bank since April 1, 2018, prior to which Mr. Gibbons served as the Chief Financial Officer and Executive Vice President of the Company and Western Alliance Bank beginning in May 2003 and December 2013, respectively.
 He was Executive Vice President of Bank of Nevada from July 2004 to December 2013, and served as Bank of Nevada's Chief Financial Officer from 2004 to 2007.
 Mr. Gibbons has more than 30 years of experience in commercial banking, including serving as Chief Financial Officer of Zions Bancorporation from August 1996 to June 2001.
 From 1979 to 1996, Mr. Gibbons worked for First Interstate Bancorp in a variety of retail banking and financial management positions.